 You reached out to help feed hungry elephants

-Mae Kam and Mae Dok asking head mahout Aner for HIS fruit lunch (credit: Blem and Emily’s Elephant Sanctuary (BEES))
+Mae Kam and Mae Dok asking head mahout Aner for his fruit lunch.
+Photo: Blem and Emily’s Elephant Sanctuary (BEES).

 Cheeky pair Mae Kam and Mae Dok (pictured above) are both doing well and going about their days as normal.
 They were recently spotted making mischief with Aner, the head mahout.
 He’d just stopped for a refreshingdrink at the newly-built rest hut when the two girls sniffed out some sweet fruit that was meant to be his lunch.

 They can't keep their trunks to themselves if they think he mighthave something tasty for them!